 - 1/2 cup raw , unsweetened coconut

-Pour in honey, almond butter, and protein powder paste, and continue pulsing the mixture.
+- Pour in agave, almond butter, and protein powder paste, and continue pulsing the mixture.
 Continue pulsing until everything has come together and can be shaped.

 A side lesson for bloggers: Remember not to get discouraged when someone out there seems to have “stolen” your idea.
 Remember, you are creative, and you have the ability to put your own spin on things.
 Whether it’s to make a dessert vegan or to up the health factor.
 Or if it’s a new combination of flavors.
 You can do it.
 There is so much space in the internet.
 Of course you want to site any inspiration you may have used in your creation, but you have the awesome talent to make it yours and make it shine!